Year - End Offer Is Live — Get limited-time discounts on MCAD + EV Courses. Avail Offer

 Sectional views provide insights into the internal structure of an object by cutting it along a specific plane and exposing hidden features.
 Variants such as full section, half section, local section (cut-out section) and offset section offer detailed perspectives on different aspects of the object's design.

 Fig 5.
-Half Section View
+Full Section View

 Fig 6.
 Half Section View